 Although improvements have been made, obstacles and disincentives to investment remain, including a lack of transparency and predictability.
 Reports of corruption, particularly in the government procurement sector and barriers related to excessive red tape have also been cited.

 Regulatory System: The regulatory process in Hungary is relatively open and transparent.
 Tax, labor, environment, health and safety laws are generally consistent with EU regulations.
 Some companies operating in Hungary, however, cite the recent “crisis taxes” as being inconsistent with EU regulations.
 These taxes target certain industries and sectors while exempting others.

-Intellectual Property Rights: As a result of its agreement in 2003 with the European Patent Convention, Hungary has accordingly amended the Hungarian Patent Act.
+Intellectual Property Rights: As a result of its agreement with the European Patent Convention, Hungary has accordingly amended the Hungarian Patent Act.
 It is also a party to the WTO Trade Related Aspects of Intellectual Property Rights (TRIPS) agreement and most other major international IPR agreements.

 Exchange Control: Hungary provides free conversion of currencies.
 The Hungarian Forint (HUF) is freely convertible for foreign investors.
 Profit and capital transfers are authorized at the central Bank, provided that involved sums are deposited in a bank account in convertible Forints.
 The Hungarian National Bank is working to slowly devalue the forint to make a gradual transition to the euro.